-&lt;sup>3 Ibid,.
+4 Ibid,.
 Page 28.

-Ibid,.
+5 Ibid,.
 Page 32.

-&lt;sup>5 Fantasy supports reality.
+6 Fantasy supports reality.
 Through fantasy, the painful process to embrace symbolic order could be limited.
 According to McGowan taking examples from Hollywood film, the world of fantasy depicted as hopeful so the spectator will be trapped in the illusion.
 But, there is also film emphasizes on the use of fantasy, not bringin the illusion but to uncover the work of ideology.
 The examples are films from Stanley Kubrick and Stan Lee.

-&lt;sup>6 Ibid, page 18 - 20.
+7 Ibid, page 18 - 20.

-so toward radically different ends.
+displayed.
+The effect is certainly nausea, or, at least we will close our eyes hoping the film ended.
+Though Nugroho' film is hard to follow because he heavily used symbolism, but certainly Nugroho actually follow the logic of fantasy.
+Nugroho creates squences that tells us the excess on the ability of subject attach to national identification, but he does so toward radically different ends.
 Nugroho's film breaks the power of fantasy, at the point where we would expect an experience of the ultimate enjoyment, a radical failure to enjoy.